kuru-lang/kuru/LANG.0.0.6.md

     Uint32 immutable_field
     Uint32 CONSTANT_FIELD
     # Ignore above for a trait.
-    Fn Vec4; Uint32*4 components # define a constructor.
+    Fn Uint32*4 components: Vec4  # define a constructor.
-    Fn Text;                     # define a converter.
+    Fn: Text                      # define a converter.
-    Fn function; Uint32 arg_a    # define a function on the type
+    Fn function Uint32 arg_a:     # define a function on the type

 # Define an alias.
 (Begins with CamelCase CamelCase)
 # Enum is an alias for Uint32 (must still be cast - is "type safe" alias)